List of Latter Day Saint periodicals

-This article lists periodicals published primarily about institutions, people, or issues of the Latter Day Saint movement.
+The Latter Day Saint movement is the collection of independent church groups that trace their origins to a Christian Restorationist movement founded by Joseph Smith in the late 1820s.
+There have been periodicals associated with the institutions, people, or issues of the movement since before the Smith's death in 1844, as well as later publications associated with groups formed from splits after his death.

 Early periodicals

 The following began publication before Joseph Smith's death on 27 June 1844, after which several followers declared themselves his successor and split into various groups.